ScalableRoboticLearning/ScalableRoboticLearning.github.io/index.md

 ## Overview
-In recent years, both the computer vision and the machine learning communities have shown an increasing interest in the specific challenges of robotic perception and planning.
-This field features a high demand for feasible training procedures, strong generalization capabilities, fast runtime, interpretable models and robustness.
-However, current state-of-the-art approaches can still not meet all these requirements, which is why perception is often seen as the bottleneck for robotic manipulation.

-This workshop serves as a platform to connect communities and encourage them to find feasible solutions that bridge the gap between stand-alone perception and robotic related tasks such as motion or assembly planning, visual servoing and grasping.
+This workshop is meant to be a platform of exchange between the three communities of computer vision, machine learning, and robotics.
+We want encourage them to find feasible solutions that bridge the gap between stand-alone  perception and robotic related tasks such as motion or assembly planning, visual servoing  and grasping.
 A main topic is how sensing, manipulation and planning  can be combined to yield mutual benefits.
 We also search for scalable  learning-based approaches that require little supervision and examine them on their benefits and limitations.
+This can include learning in simulation, transfer and few-shot learning, automatic labeling or reinforcement learning.
 Are end-to-end learning  approaches really the right way to go or are modular pipelines still preferable due to better introspection?
-What is necessary to address the needs of end-user applications in terms of robustness, runtime, cost, maintainability and fail-safety?
+Are current subtask metrics suitable indicators for execution success?
+What is necessary to address the  needs of end-user applications in terms of scalability, robustness, runtime, cost,  maintainability and fail-safety?

 ## Invited Speakers
 * [__Kai Arras__](https://www.bosch.com/de/forschung/know-how/forscher/dr-kai-oliver-arras/), Bosch Robotics Research Program (__confirmed__)